Sudden Neuropsychiatric Symptoms in Adults: What Causes Them?

 Patients often describe a noticeable change from their baseline.

-- Anxiety or panic without a clear cause
+- Anxiety or panic without a clear explanation

 - Irritability or sudden mood changes